-Timeline - South Korea's impeached President Park Geun-hye
+TIMELINE - South Korea's impeached President Park Geun-hye

 Jan 1, 2017: Park denies wrongdoing, calling accusations "fabrication and falsehood".

-Feb 17: Samsung Group chief Jay Y. Lee arrested for suspected role in the scandal.
+Feb 17: Samsung Group chief Jay Y. Lee is arrested for his suspected role in the scandal.

 Feb 28: Special prosecutor indicts Lee and other company executives for bribery and embezzlement.